Mortishian/arikoto/README.md

 ## Building and Testing

+### Linux

 Run `mkdir build && cd build` in the Arikoto root folder.
 Type `cmake ..`.
 The project will be configured automatically.

 From here, you can type `make`, `make run`, `make run-kvm`, `make run-uefi` and (my favourite) `make run-uefi-kvm`.

+### macOS

+However, if you are on macOS, you will need to install Linux.

+If you are not building on Linux and are instead using macOS, do not expect any support for problems that are encountered.

 ## Why CMake for an OS project?